-Tim Garrett is the scientist with the best understanding of the relationship between climate change and the economy, which means he has the best understanding of what can and cannot be done to mitigate the climate change threat.
+Tim Garrett is the scientist with the best understanding of the relationship between energy and the economy, which means he has the best understanding of what can and cannot be done to mitigate the climate change threat.

 Don’t take my word for this, read his papers and explore his site.